Care & Storage Instructions

 - For preservation of the shape, always handle your hat on the brim with clean hands, rather than using the crown to pick your hat up.

-- Too much contact with the crown would cause it to break down and rip or it would create a distorted crown.
+- Too much contact with the crown can cause it to break down, rip or create a distorted crown.

 Cleaning and drying your hat

 - Oily stains caused by hair products for example, can be removed by gently applying talcum powder.
 Apply small amounts to the affected area and let it settle for at least two hours then brush away the residue.

 - Dust and soil may be removed with a soft brush.